KyriakiKolpetinou/PancreasTumorSegmentation/README.md

 🙏 Acknowledgements:
-  - "PANTHER Challenge organizers for providing the dataset"
+  - PANTHER Challenge organizers for providing the dataset
-  - "Prof. George Matsopoulos (NTUA) for supervision"
+  - Prof. George Matsopoulos (NTUA) for supervision
 ---